LukeCallahan/code-review-3/README.md

 Code: wordReplacer("14");
 Expected Output: [1, 4]

-Test: "It should..." // this is the start of 2nd test for beepBoop()
+Test: "It should cycle through each element of the array and display each element on a new line."
+Code: wordReplacer("14");
+Expected Output: [1, <br> 4]